 Commercial coffee pod machines are similar in style to domestic versions made by brands like Nespresso and Krups.
 However, they’re much heavier duty, more robust to handle and are designed for regular use.

-Coffee pods contain ground and roasted coffee that can be stored for up to nine months.
-The main benefits of coffee pods are that they’re easy to use, easy to clean up and allow you to offer a number of different drinks.
-The downside of this style of machine is that they’re expensive, with each cup costing up to 30p.
-Coffee pod machines are perfect for lesser-used areas, like receptions, where guests will just have the occasional cup.
+Coffee pods contain ground and roasted coffee that can be stored for around six to nine months.
+The main benefits of pods are that they’re easy to use and clean and offer a choice of drinks.
+The downside is that they’re expensive, with each cup costing up to 30p.
+Coffee pod machines may work for lesser-used areas where guests will just have the occasional cup.
 However, they’re not as sustainable as a bean to cup machine.
 Just make sure you check if the pods themselves are recyclable to prevent unnecessary office waste.

 Bean to cup machines allow you to make barista-quality drinks without a barista.
-Easy to use, you simply press the button next to the drink you want and it will be ready in moments.
+Easy to use, you simply press the button next to the drink you want and it will be ready in seconds.
 Machines store roasted coffee beans and grind them ready for each individual cup.
-This means that your great-tasting coffee will never become stale.
-Bean to cup machines come in a range of sizes and brew coffee quickly.
+This means that your great-tasting coffee will always taste fresh.
+Bean to cup machines come in a range of sizes and brew coffee really quickly.
 What’s more, they’re one of the most economical options per cup brewed.

 As coffee machines are so varied, there’s no simple answer to the question ‘what’s the best office coffee machine?’
-In reality, it comes down to what’s right for you and your particular circumstances.
+In reality, it comes down to what’s right for you and your office team.
 To find out more about office coffee machines, explore our site or contact a member of our team.